Legal Advice for Independent Contractor — 127 results

-Written by attorney Christopher Palmer, over 1 year ago.
+Written by attorney Christopher Palmer, almost 2 years ago.

 I. General Overview

 In Oregon, determining whether a person is an independent contractor or employee can be confusing.
 The Oregon Legislature attempted to provide clarity by requiring... more

 Written by attorney Alicia James, over 1 year ago.

 You may benefit from using 1099 independent contractors.
 Generally, you must withhold income taxes, withhold and pay Social Security and Medicare taxes, and pay unemployment tax on wages... more

 Written by attorney Adair M. Buckner, 12 months ago.

 Texas Court Finds A Real Independent ContractorFinally, a victory for an employer on an independent contractor worker classification!
 This usually is a losing battle for employers who try... more